 With all said and done, it should be noted that the UKGC does not accept nor manage player complaints.
 These complaints are redirected to Alternative Dispute Resolution services.
 However, all these services are approved by UKGC too.
 But, be advised – all ADRs are independent, and their efficiency may vary.
 Depending on what ADR does a casino use, you will have a different experience.

 Lastly, the UKGC is concerned about player safety.
 The regulatory body pays special attention to protection against cyber-theft.
 This is of vital importance to the UKGC, and many online casinos seek to protect their channels with SSL encryption, and the UKGC will settle for nothing less.
 Also, the UKGC advises the casinos to be audited by external authorities, to ensure fairness, and to make sure the data doesn’t get manipulated.

 Well, that’s it for the United Kingdom Gambling Commission.
 To reiterate, this is, as for 2007, the most relevant gambling regulation body.
 The task of this authority is to review casinos and make sure they operate within the boundaries of the 2005’s Gambling Act.
 The Gambling Commission regulates the national lottery, as of 2013.

 There is no casino and no gambling establishment that can run without the say-so of the UKGC.
-However, this regulatory body doesn't cover all United Kingdom (they have no jurisdiction in the Northern Ireland), and they don't cover ADRs.
+However, this regulatory body doesn't cover all United Kingdom (they have no jurisdiction in Northern Ireland), and they don't include ADRs.
 Aside from that, they handle all licensing, license reviews, fines, and crime and fraud prevention.